-Don always wisely dresses for his environment, so shifting from New York City to a warm summer party in Los Angeles makes his cream-colored sport jacket a respectable choice.
-The jacket is made from raw silk, which I originally mistook for linen due to its slubbed lightweight texture.
+Don always wisely dresses for his environment, so shifting from New York City to a warm summer party in Los Angeles makes his cream-colored raw silk sport jacket a respectable choice.

 Don’s sports coat is single-breasted with a two-button front and edge-stitched notch lapels.
 The shoulders are slightly padded with roped sleeveheads and three buttons on each cuff made from the same light brown horn as the front buttons.
 The jacket has three outer patch pockets: one on the left breast and one on each hip.
 The sport jacket has double vents that are a reasonable length, bridging the super short vents of the earlier decade and the longer 12″ vents that would become popular in the ’70s.

 Since it’s a party, Don lets himself go crazy by not wearing a white shirt for once… instead, it’s a pale ecru.
 Otherwise, the shirt is styled exactly like his dress shirts for work with its double cuffs, front placket, breast pocket, and slim, moderately spread collar.